reach-sh/reach-lang/docs-md/src/tut.md

 The problem is that this version of the game only executed an honest version of Bob, that is, one that followed the Reach program exactly, including in his private local steps.
-It is possible for a deviant and dishonest version of a Bob backend to execute different code and always win by computing the appropriate guess based on what value Alice provided for `handA`.
+It is possible for a deviant and dishonest version of a Bob backend to execute different code and always win by computing the appropriate guess based on what value Alice provided for `handAlice`.

 If we change Bob's code to the following: